 Staff should not bring in their own tools or equipment for use in school.
 Tools and machinery used by adults, especially electrical items (e.g. drills) must not be used without careful reading of written instructions on safe handling and usage.
-Staff should consult the Premises Officer or the Premises Assistant if they wish to use any tools.
+Staff should consult the Premises Team if they wish to use any tools.

-Written instructions for the use of items available in school kept in the Premises Officer's room.
-If you are unsure about the safe handling of any tools or machinery you should seek further advice from the Premises Officer or from the Health and Safety Section at Lewisham CYP Directorate.
+Written instructions for the use of items available in school kept in the Premises Team Office.
+If you are unsure about the safe handling of any tools or machinery you should seek further advice from the Premises Team or from the Health and Safety Section at Lewisham CYP Directorate.

-There is a record kept of all electrical and mechanical tools in the premises office.
-Risk assessments for the tools are also kept in the Premises office.
+There is a record kept of all electrical and mechanical tools in the Premises Office.
+Risk assessments for the tools are also kept in the Premises Office.